 An evaluation of current issues, theories, and research in the area of child development.
 This study of physical, cognitive and socioemotional development includes: genetics, development of self, language, play, learning, intelligence, personality, and social interactions from conception through age twelve.
-Emphasis is on normal development.
 Class: 3 hours per week.
 Prerequisite: PSY 111 with a grade of "C-" or better.
 (Fa,Sp) 3 credits